PaulaFAlves/javascript/filter-reduce-map.md

 ## Map

-As the function *filter*, this function uses a CALLBACK as well, and it can manipulate the values of the array that calls it.
-It goes throu each element of the array, and applies the rule that has been defined on the callback function.
+As the function *filter*, this function uses a CALLBACK as well, and it manipulates the values of an array.
+It goes through each element of the array, applies the rule that has been defined on the callback function, and save this new value in another array.
+In another words, map doesn't change the original array.

 _Examples:_

 ```
 let numbers = [1, 2, 3, 4, 5, 6]

-let multiplicateEachNumber = numbers.map(function(item) {
+let multiplicateEachNumber = numbers.map((item) => {
   return item * 2;
 })